google/rune/g3doc/database_design.md

 ## Relation

-`Relation`s are between two `Tclass`es, unlike containers in most languages.
+`Relation`s are between two `Template`es, unlike containers in most languages.
 Possibly the most significant bug addressed by `Relation`s is what happens when a child object is destroyed, when it is owned by multiple parents?
-In Rune code generators in the builtin directory generate code in both the parent and child `Tclass`es, updating their destructors, creating iterators, add/remove functions, and more.
+In Rune code generators in the builtin directory generate code in both the parent and child `Template`es, updating their destructors, creating iterators, add/remove functions, and more.

 `Relation` statements are just syntactic sugar around calling the corresponding